Boris Kuznetsov (politician)

 Boris Yuryevich Kuznetsov (Борис Юрьевич Кузнецов; 28 February 1935 – 2 July 2013) was a Russian politician who served as the 1st Governor (Head) of Perm Oblast from 1991 to 1996.
-He was a member of the State Duma from 1995 to 2000.
+He was a member of the State Duma from 1996 to 2000.

 Biography

 Boris Kuznetsov was born in Bolshoye Pole on 18 February 1935.
 The village of Bolshoye Pole (Yarantsevo) was part of the Krasnogorsky, in the 1970s - the Oktyabrsky village council of Yaransky District; abolished on 21 January 1979.
 His father, Yuri Konstantinovich (1910 - ?), worked as a driver, his mother Anfisa Ivanovna (1914 - ?).
 He is Russian by nationality.

 Education and work

 In 1954, he graduated from the river school in Molotov, and in 1972, he graduated from the Gorky Institute of Water Transport Engineers with a degree in navigational engineering.

-Between 1954 to 1991, he worked as the third, second, first navigator, captain, head of the navigation and navigational security service, first deputy head at the Kama River Shipping Company in Perm.
+Between 1954 and 1991, he worked as the third, second, first navigator, captain, head of the navigation and navigational security service, first deputy head at the Kama River Shipping Company in Perm.
 In 1985, he became the head of the Kama River Shipping Company.